Who We Are

 2019 to present

 Greg Ossi is a partner at Norton Rose Fulbright in Washington, DC.
 Greg’s practice focuses on solving human resource problems with a particular emphasis on employee benefits and traditional labor law.
 Prior to becoming an attorney, he worked as a CPA for Ernst & Young.
+Greg graduated from Washington & Lee University and from The Catholic University of America Columbus School of Law.
 Greg has been pro bono counsel for several metro DC area non-profits that seek to empower youth to find academic success and to give them the confidence and skills to succeed in life.
-Greg looks forward to serving on the WILL Board to continue supporting DC youth and WILL’s positive impact in their lives.
+Greg looks forward to serving on the WILL Board to continue supporting DC area youth and WILL’s positive impact in their lives.

 John Van Etten